-From the Configuration Properties, the Manually Config setting allows you to specify the field order individually.
-Note that when the mode is set to Manual Config, Designer assumes the configuration will not change at runtime.
+In this situation, select Manually Configure Fields from the initial dropdown.
+The configuration Properties allow you to specify the field order individually.
+Note that when the mode is set to Manually Configure Fields, Designer assumes the configuration won't change at runtime.
 Therefore if anything is missing, an error is thrown.
 Be careful to keep this configuration mode out of Analytic App/Macro actions.

 To reorder the way the columns stack, click inside a field and use the arrows to relocate the column.

-Another way is to hook each input to a Select tool and rename the fields before passing them through the Union tool.
+Another option is to connect each input to a Select tool and rename the fields before you pass them through the Union tool.

-When configuring the input file, browse to the file path and enter as much of the name as the files all have in common followed by a
+When you configure the input file, browse to the file path and enter as much of the name as the files all have in common followed by a

 * to recognize multiple characters:

-data\datafile directory whose name begins with ABCD no matter how many characters follow in the field name.
+data\datafiles directory whose name begins with ABCD_ no matter how many characters follow the field name.
 So it brings in

 ? to recognize 1 character.
 Remember to include the file extension:

 data\datafile directory whose name begins with ABCD_ + 1 character.
-So it will bring in
+So it brings in

 ABCD_4.csv but not